 - how many of your neighbors are in night school trying to juggle books, family and the office?

-- how many of these would highly appreciate a quiet study place where they can revise for exams, do assignments and even hold group discussions without being disrupted by playing children, loud TV, loud music, or a house help singing while washing dishes and ironing clothes?
+- would they appreciate a quiet study place where they can revise for exams, do assignments and even hold group discussions without being disrupted by playing children, loud TV, loud music, or a house help singing while washing dishes and ironing clothes?

-- how many of these would appreciate a facility being a stone throw away from their houses such that they can easily walk there early in the morning or late at night without fear of being mugged?
+- should the facility being a stone throw away from their houses such that they can easily walk there early in the morning or late at night without fear of being mugged?

 - how many of these would gladly pay for the service?